yoctoproject/poky/documentation/ref-manual/variables.rst

       protocols are highly dependent on particular BitBake Fetcher submodules.
 Depending on the fetcher BitBake uses, various URL parameters are employed.
-For specifics on the supported Fetchers, see the ":ref:`Fetchers <bitbake:bitbake-user-manual/bitbake-user-manual-fetching:fetchers>`" section in the
+For specifics on the supported Fetchers, see the ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-fetching:fetchers`" section in the
       BitBake User Manual.

       -  ``file://`` - Fetches files, which are usually files shipped